Myst1cX/spotifuck-userscript/README.md

 > 11. Spotify web player should reload.
 The interface should now be mobile-friendly.
 > 12. NOTE: Keep Desktop Mode (browser setting) disabled.

+CREDITS TO u/soujunim/ FOR THE QUETTA BROWSER METHOD.

 * * *
 > **TIP 1:** All UI changes and playback controls apply instantly.
 No configuration needed!
 >